fpapado/react-lazy-images/README.md

 ```

 Until v0.3.0, this library had a fallback API, in the form of a `fallback` render prop.
-This has been disabled due to issues with `<noscript>` in react causing the fallback to always load.
+This has been disabled due to issues with `<noscript>` in React causing the fallback to always load.

 (See https://github.com/facebook/react/issues/11423 for more details)

-Current solutions involve either using `dangerouslySetInnerHTML`, which is not safe, or `ReactDOMServer.renderToStaticMarkup`.
+Current solutions involve either using `dangerouslySetInnerHTML`, which is not safe for arbitrary library use, or `ReactDOMServer.renderToStaticMarkup`.
 I thought it would be irresponsible to hide the fact that `dangerouslySetInnerHTML` is used from the user, so that excludes the first option.
 I also think that using the server method, albeit safe, would be messy with some bundling configurations (which would keep the entirety of `react-dom/server`).

-Silver lining:
+**Silver lining:**

-There is generally no case where `<noscript>` will be rendered by client-side react, which means that, if you are in charge of server-rendering and
+There is generally no case where `<noscript>` will be rendered by client-side react.
-you trust your bundling setup, then you can have this fallback!
+This means that, if you are in charge of server-rendering and you trust your bundling setup, then you can have this fallback!
 Look at [`src/fallbackUtils.tsx`](./src/fallbackUtils.tsx) for a function that can work.
 You would probably do something like this: